sangcomz/FishBun/README.md

         }
     }

-and to give the following permissions to FishBun in your `Manifest`:
+and to allow the following permissions in your `Manifest`:

     <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />